Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Genasi.md

 ### Genasi in the [[Dwendalian Empire]]

 Genasi are so visually distinctive and uncommon that they are treated with equal amounts of surprise and wonder in all the nations of [[Wildemount]].
 The authoritarian regime of the [[Dwendalian Empire]] reacts the most harshly to the unique power of genasi, and the [[Cerberus Assembly]] takes the greatest interest in them.
-Genasi are often press-ganged into joining the assembly under threat of death or exile, and most accept the offer.
-Those who refuse—and who survive—often take refuge in the empire’s criminal underworld, with many finding acceptance in [[the Myriad]] crime syndicate.
+Genasi are often press-ganged into joining the [[Cerberus Assembly|assembly]] under threat of death or exile, and most accept the offer.
+Those who refuse—and who survive—often take refuge in the [[Dwendalian Empire|empire]]’s criminal underworld, with many finding acceptance in [[the Myriad]] crime syndicate.

 ### Genasi on the [[Menagerie Coast]]